Skip to main content

 Cumberbatch himself said, “It’s a topic that is important for us now to examine.
 We also need to understand what creates this behavioral pattern.
 To break it, to engage with it … It’s still very prevalent in our culture, whether it’s world leaders or domestic abuse, whether it’s on the large stage or the small stage, it’s there.
 Even though Phil’s motivations are specific to him, this is a chance to understand why that behavior comes about.”

 The trouble is these affordances are very surface level.
 They don’t add any conflict to how the audience is supposed to feel toward Phil.
-They don’t make the audience question whether they are somehow enabling men like him or whether they are even seeing themselves in him.
+They don’t make the audience question whether they are the ones enabling men like him or whether they are even seeing themselves in him.
 And they sure don’t make us feel any bit sorry for Phil when he’s in a coffin by the end.

 A movie like Sunset Boulevard plays this game much better.
 Norma Desmond has all the manic energy of a grade-A antagonist, but even as her delusions drive her to increasing acts of villainy (culminating in the murder of our protagonist), we still feel sympathy for her.
 A part of this is because Gloria Swanson plays Norma in all her shades, but a large part of it is how we recognize that Norma's very human need for attention and recognition was exploited by Hollywood.
 Norma Desmond in all her psychotic vanity is what happens when movie stars become addicted to the celebrity worship that the masses offer so carelessly.
 You pity her as much as you fear her.
+More pointedly, you feel responsible for her.

 The Power of the Dog, meanwhile, tries to make a similar statement about the society that creates monsters like Phil, but it falls very flat for a number of reasons.
 The most central of them: the film never really lets you feel sorry for Phil.